The advice sheets below have the latest information on food standards. If you need more advice call 01753 475111 (Enforcement & Regulatory option).

 Any vegetarian dishes must have been produced without any contact or contamination with meat, fish or seafood.
 This includes using separate oils for frying vegetarian dishes and careful checking of sauce ingredients.
 Some cheeses contain rennet, which is an animal by-product and therefore may not be suitable for vegetarians.

 You need to provide information to consumers about which allergens each of your products or dishes contains.
 Particular care should be taken with food described as suitable for allergy sufferers, either via a written description or verbally.
 You need to exercise extreme caution, particularly in relation to nut allergic consumers who could suffer a fatal reaction from minute levels of contamination.
-For more information see 'Food allergens & intolerance' and 'Specified allergenic ingredients - Q&A'.
+For more information see 'Food allergens & intolerance'.

 Descriptions - such as 'pancake rolls (6)' or '½ duck' - must be accurate.